• Skip to primary navigation

 Can I make this recipe with other types of milk?

 Yes, feel free to use any milk that you like here!
-We like to use soy milk, coconut milk, and even barista oat milk.
+We sometimes like to use soy milk, coconut milk, and even barista oat milk.

-Do I need to chill the batter?
+Do I need to chill crepe batter?

 Can you make these almond milk crepes ahead of time?

 Yes!
-If you want to make it easier for yourself, you can add all of the ingredients to a blender and blend until smooth.
+If you want to make it easier for yourself, you can add all of the ingredients to a high-speed blender and blend until smooth.

 Can I freeze crepes?